scholarslab/engl-5559/herzig/README.md

 # Botanical Feast
-"All the flora of the Caribbean imaginary was in my sight and within my reach, leaving me susceptible to their intoxicating fragrances from morning till night.
-With its hundreds of species, our garden was a sort of botanical feast--as representative of the coast of the mountains, the wildest forest as of the tamest, most well-manicured garden" (Depestre 197).
+"All the flora of the Caribbean imaginary was in my sight and within my reach, leaving me susceptible to their intoxicating fragrances from morning till night (Depestre 197).

 <param ve-image